 Vested corporate interests are friends of neither left nor right.

 • Mr Carswell’s blog can be found at www.TalkCarswell.com.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.